Pirates vs. Phillies Player Props Betting Odds

-Player props can be found for Bryson Stott and Bryan Reynolds, among others, when the Philadelphia Phillies visit the Pittsburgh Pirates at PNC Park on Saturday at 7:05 PM ET.
+Bryson Stott and Bryan Reynolds are two of the top players with prop bets available when the Philadelphia Phillies and the Pittsburgh Pirates meet at PNC Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!